WHAT IS THE TEACHERS INSTITUTE?

 The Teachers Institute is an unbelievably powerful and critical medium for development.
 I’m grateful to the institute for enriching my ways of thinking.
 I’m a better teacher, student, and person because of the exposure to critical thinking that the institute facilitated.

-— Morgan Fierst, South High School Mathematics Teacher + Teacher's Institute Fellow and Mentor
+— Morgan Fierst, South High School Mathematics Teacher and Teachers Institute Fellow and Mentor

 Contact us so that we can let you know when the Teachers Institute will be in a city near you.
-Then we'll email you an application link.
+We will then email you a link to the application.

 As a fellow, you'll have the support of an experienced Institute Mentor as you focus on your individual, interdisciplinary project while also learning to teach for understanding, promote social connection, engage students in the making of their own learning, and develop classroom values dedicated to curiosity, innovation, and imagination.
-After the successful completion of the program, your fellowship award amount will be anywhere from $500-$1,000 depending on your city, and you could receive a Certificate of Advanced Study from a local college or university.
-In addition, CEUs are provided to fellows for all of the Teachers Institute seminars and symposia.
+After the successful completion of the program, your fellowship award amount will be anywhere from $500-$1,000, depending on your city or town, and you could receive graduate credit and a Certificate of Advanced Study from a local college or university.
+Additionally, CEUs are provided to fellows for all Teachers Institute seminars and symposia.

-With the exception of the Teachers Institute Foundations seminars, which are held on designated school days in the beginning of the fellowship term, throughout the term you can expect to spend six to eight Saturdays with the Institute for three to four hours each day.
+Except for the Teachers Institute Foundations seminars, which are held on designated school days at the beginning of the fellowship term, you can expect to spend six to eight Saturdays with the Institute, with three to four hours of instruction each day throughout the term.
 Most Institute events are held at the city's host organization.

 Claudia Rankine, author of the award-winning Citizen: An American Lyric and Iseman Professor of Poetry at Yale University in conversation with Marlon James, winner of the Man Booker Prize for Fiction for his novel A Brief History of Seven Killings, and Professor of English at Macalester College in conversation during the Teachers Institute "'Strangers in the Village': Imagining (Young) Black Bodies in America."